Hoosac School is a top boarding high school in New York rich with traditions, some of which have existed for 130 years.

 Students seamlessly integrate these little rituals into their daily lives without even noticing how special Hoosac is for having them.
-Here are a few of the most noticeable traditions we uphold here at Hoosac:Antonian and Graftonian Teams
+Here are a few of the most noticeable traditions we uphold on an annual basis here at Hoosac School:

-The Boar's Head and Yule Log
+The Boar's Head & Yule Log Pageant

 This time-honored custom is one that every generation of former Hoosac students has experienced.
 Every student is assigned a particular job around campus that they have to attend to throughout the week.
 Jobs include being a waiter or clearer at meals, stacking the books in the Chapel, and making sure the public areas such as the Squealery/Student Center and the Day Student Lounge are kept neat and tidy.
-Not only is the workjob program a character building exercise for students, it also unites them as part of the community --this is their home, our home, and we should take care of it.
-Additionally, the members of the Sixth Form spend their final year planning and fundraising for a week-long service trip before they graduate.
+Not only is the workjob program a character building exercise for students, it also unites them as part of the community - this is their home, our home, and we should take care of it.
+Additionally, the members of the VIth Form spend their final year planning and fundraising for a week-long service trip before they graduate.
 In the past, students have worked with Habitat for Humanity, the Norfolk Botanical Gardens, and several community centers up and down the east coast.
-The Sixth Form Service trip is a wonderful opportunity for Hoosac students to go out into the world around them and make a difference.
+The VIth Form service trip is a wonderful opportunity for Hoosac students to go out into the world around them and make a difference.

 The Dining Hall Bells